(Photo Credit: Sebastien Kohler)

 That was Patrice.
 All the music contacts came from him.

-If he had brought in the “wrong” session musicians, or someone that wasn’t competent enough, would you have commented on that?
+– If he had brought in the “wrong” session musicians, or someone who wasn’t competent enough, would you have commented on that?

-No, I wouldn't have commented because it’s not a situation I would have been able to anticipate.
+No, because it’s not a situation I would have been able to anticipate.
 It never happens with Patrice.

 Let’s compare Majid Jordan’s “Day and Night” from 2016 to Usher’s “Seduction” from 2004.
-With the Usher record, the drums have an immediate upfront quality and cohesive sound to them, along with plenty of low-end information, and the chorus features panned, layered vocals that surround the center take.
+With the Usher record, the drums have an immediate upfront quality, along with plenty of low-end information, and the chorus have panned, layered vocals that surround the center take.

-But the Majid Jordan record has the vocals further back, and drums are heavily processed and sound a bit disjointed, as if the samples came from notably different sources.
-Can you comment on these differences and compare it to “Selah Sue”?
+– But the Majid Jordan record has the vocals further back, and drums are heavily processed and sound a bit disjointed, as if the samples came from notably different sources.
+Can you comment on these differences and compare them to “Selah Sue”?

-From personal of experience, I'm aware that a lot of music production education is happening through Youtube, and one of things that has always been emphasized for the past 8 years or so in online forums, videos and in music production schools is that you should always EQ out the bass from anything that isn’t bass-centric, because it will interfere with the kick and bass.
-So slap a hi-pass filter on your hi-hats and such.
+– A lot of music production education is happening through Youtube nowadays, and one of the things that has been emphasized lately in online forums and videos is that you should always EQ out the bass from anything that isn’t bass-centric, because it will interfere with the kick and bass.
+So slap a high-pass filter on your hi-hats.
 Have you heard of this?

 I know they tell you that, but that’s how you lose the soul in a mix.
-It’s something they might teach you at school, which may be right technically, but it’s why things sound less interesting to me on certain records, which sounds more like the engineer was being technically minded.
-It’s like talking about db level; there’s no “right” or “wrong” level in db.
-You do what feels right.
-If you’re mixing a recording of a live drum-kit, and you put a high-pass filter on the hi-hat alone, you’ll get phasing problems.
+It’s something they might teach you at school, which may be technically correct, but it’s why things sound less interesting to me on certain records, where the engineer was being technically-minded, rather than music.
+It’s like talking about dB level; there’s no “right” or “wrong” level when it comes to dB; you do what feels right.
+Also, if you’re mixing a recording of a live drum kit, and you put a high-pass filter on the hi-hat alone, you’ll get phasing problems.
 You can’t just EQ things without thinking about that.
 For me, the kick, snare and hi-hat are all one block of sound, even if they’re on separate tracks on the board.
 I can’t treat them separately.

 It came from the production team in the form of a sample that plays throughout the song.
 I also had the Ensoniq DP/4 parallel effects processor on the bass, set to a random phaser patch that created some odd noises, but I couldn’t take it off without killing the vibe on the bass, so I left it on.

 I have some techniques for treating bass guitars.
 In Selah’s case, I processed the whole bass through an EAR 660, with a Pultec EQH2, and re-recorded it into Pro Tools before mixing the whole record.
-Of course, you have to realign the bass with rest of the music after re-recording it, but pre-processing sounds before mixing is something I do a lot.
-Even if I loose little bit of resolution in the process, it gives an edge to the sound that I like.
+Of course, you have to realign the bass with the rest of the music after re-recording it, but processing sounds before mixing is something I do a lot.
+Even if I lose a little bit of resolution in the process, it gives an edge to the sound that I like.

-"Ragamuffin” is obviously one of the most famous songs on the album, and the acoustic guitar plays a huge role in what makes it an interesting song.
-Most people don't think recording an acoustic guitar is challenging, yet it's not uncommon to hear guitar recordings that are flat and uninteresting.
+– “Ragamuffin” is obviously one of the most famous songs on the album, and the acoustic guitar plays a huge role in what makes it an interesting song.
 How did you guys manage to make the “Ragamuffin” guitar sound so lively?

 To be honest, that happened during the mix stage.
 If I were to play you the original sound I had, it would sound quite different.
 At this point, I can’t remember all of what I had to do to make it sound like what you hear now.
-I know that I sent it through an LA3A, with some Neuman 495STB, and the original recording was done with one mic.
+I know that I sent it through an LA3A, and was EQ’d with the Neuman 495STB.
+Also, the original recording was done with only one mic.

-On “Ragamuffin” we have live drums recorded to tape and a layered drum loop that I think was sent to tape as well, for a total of 12 tracks of drums
+On “Ragamuffin” we have live drums recorded to tape and a layered drum loop that I think was sent to tape as well, for a total of twelve tracks of drums.

-It’s important to remember that a large part of the glued-together sound of records like "Selah Sue" is because of it's use of tape.
-The Studer A80 16-track 2-inch has a great sound and it's own unique compression.
+It’s important to remember that a large part of the glued-together sound of the album is because we used tape.
+The 16-track Studer A80 two-inch has a great sound and its own unique compression.

-One of the defining aspects of the mix on this album is that despite there only being drums, bass, acoustic guitar and vocals on many tracks, everything fills the frequency spectrum quite nicely, and sounds very dense.
+– One of the defining aspects of the mix on “Selah Sue” is that despite a sparse arrangement, everything fills the frequency spectrum quite nicely and sounds very dense.

 I was.
-We went through 5 different mastering engineers for the Selah Sue album.
+We went through five different mastering engineers for the Selah Sue album.
 At the end of the day, I had to do it myself, which I’m not proud of, but we had no choice.
-I brought my Avalon E55 EQ, Pacific Microsonics Model One converters, and did my own EQ on the final master, with the help of AVRM mastering at the time.
+I brought my Avalon E55 EQ and Pacific Microsonics Model One converters, and did my own EQ on the final master with the help of AVRM mastering.

-We’ve had quite a long talk, probably the longest interview on the site.
+– We’ve had quite a long talk, probably the longest interview on the site.
 Thanks a lot for all you’ve shared.
-What can you tell about your future projects?
+What can you me tell about your future projects?
 Any coming developments?

 I’ll always keep mixing, which is what I love doing.
 I also want to find a way to pass on what I know about mixing and music.
 But I want to do it in an effective way, and not just by filming myself with a webcam for Youtube videos.
 I also want to do more consulting work regarding product development for brands that are doing interesting things.

-The most important thing in a recording studio is high quality monitoring and very few people have it.
+The most important thing in a recording studio is high-quality monitoring and very few people have it.
 I’ve developed my own amplifier and electronics, which is what makes my system unique, and moving forward I want to develop more things based on that.
-When producers or engineer come here, they often can’t believe what they hear.
+When producers or engineers come here, they often can’t believe what they hear.

 Basically, most people in the music industry use active speakers with on-board DSP.
 But all the great classic records of the 20th century were done on passive speakers, which had great external amps.
-I don’t have a problem with audio gear because I can modify it myself, but the monitoring was always a problem for me.
-I always used to ask myself “Why does one brand of hifi speaker or amplifier cost $100,000, and sounds great, but what most people use in their studio sounds so bad in comparison?
-Studio speakers are supposed to sound good too!
-And another thing: why should I use active speakers in my studio, which have an Analog-to-Digital converter, followed by Digital Signal Processing and then Digital-to-Analog conversion?
-That’s 2 stages of conversion, so you’re not getting the direct audio signal!
-A passive speaker only needs one external amp".
-So now the question for me is how can I make Red Room’s monitoring quality available on a wider level?
-I worked for a few years on this, and have now developed an amplifier that you can use with a speaker like the Yamaha NS10, ProAc Studio 100 or Tannoy DMT 10, that will cost the same as a regular amp, yet is unmatched in quality.
+I don’t have a problem with my audio gear because I can modify it myself, but the monitoring was always a problem for me.
+I always used to ask myself “Why does one brand of hifi speaker or amplifier cost $100,000 and sounds great, but most people’s studio monitors sound so bad in comparison?
+Studio speakers are supposed to sound good too!”.
+I also had to ask myself, “Why should I use active speakers in my studio, which have an A-D converter, followed by DSP and then another coverter that does D-A?
+That’s two stages of conversion, so you’re not getting the direct audio signal!
+Meanwhile, a passive speaker only needs one external amp and uses no conversion”.
+So now the question for me is how can I make Red Room’s monitoring quality available on a wider level.
+I worked for a few years on this, and have now developed an amplifier that you can use with a speaker like the Yamaha NS10, ProAc Studio 100 or the Tannoy DMT 10 that will cost the same as a regular amp, yet is unmatched in quality.